First-year applicants to the Columbus campus should follow these basic steps to apply to Ohio State.

-You're not required to submit scores if you will have been out of high school for two or more years by their term of enrollment.
+You're not required to submit scores if you will have been out of high school for two or more years by your term of enrollment.

 Should I take a standardized test more than once?

 Ohio State looks at the highest composite score from a single test date.
 Taking the test (and having scores sent to us) more than once, while not required, may work to your advantage.